IIIF/api/source/api/extension/navplace/index.md

 ### 2.2 GeoJSON

-This extension utilizes the [GeoJSON specification](https://tools.ietf.org/html/rfc7946).
-Values for the `navPlace` property follow the conventions for [GeoJSON Feature Collections](https://datatracker.ietf.org/doc/html/rfc7946#section-3.3).
+This extension utilizes the technical terms described in the published [GeoJSON specification](https://tools.ietf.org/html/rfc7946).

 #### 2.2.1 GeoJSON as Linked Data

 [GeoJSON-LD](https://geojson.org/geojson-ld/) is a publicly available vocabulary and linked data context for the GeoJSON specification.
-The `navPlace` extension context file contains this context and reference to the vocabulary which ensures the geographic data values are well described.
+The `navPlace` extension context file refers to this context and vocabulary which ensures the geographic data values are well described.
 The example below shows how to set the `@context` property for IIIF resources with the `navPlace` property.
 [Section 3](#3-linked-data) has more detail on linked data compatibility.